 ]]>

-Timothy Marin, PhD, ’96, has been elected to the National Board of the Lilly Network for Church-Related Colleges and Universities /timothy-marin-phd-96-has-been-elected-to-the-national-board-of-the-lilly-network-for-church-related-colleges-and-universities/ Mon, 01 Dec 2025 18:41:54 +0000 /?p=42748 Dr. Marin currently serves as Director of Institutional Effectiveness at TV (BenU), overseeing grants administration, accreditation, and strategic planning, and has also served as Professor of Chemistry and Physics […]
+Timothy Marin, PhD, ’96, Has Been Elected to the National Board of the Lilly Network for Church-Related Colleges and Universities /timothy-marin-phd-96-has-been-elected-to-the-national-board-of-the-lilly-network-for-church-related-colleges-and-universities/ Mon, 01 Dec 2025 18:41:54 +0000 /?p=42748 Dr. Marin currently serves as Director of Institutional Effectiveness at TV (BenU), overseeing grants administration, accreditation, and strategic planning and has also served as Professor of Chemistry and Physics […]

-The post Timothy Marin, PhD, ’96, has been elected to the National Board of the Lilly Network for Church-Related Colleges and Universities appeared first on TV.
+The post Timothy Marin, PhD, ’96, Has Been Elected to the National Board of the Lilly Network for Church-Related Colleges and Universities appeared first on TV.

 ]]>

-Dr. Marin currently serves as Director of Institutional Effectiveness at TV (BenU), overseeing grants administration, accreditation, and strategic planning, and has also served as Professor of Chemistry and Physics since 2003.
+Dr. Marin currently serves as Director of Institutional Effectiveness at TV (BenU), overseeing grants administration, accreditation, and strategic planning and has also served as Professor of Chemistry and Physics since 2003.
 He earned his PhD at Northwestern University before holding postdoctoral appointments at Argonne National Laboratory and the Notre Dame Radiation Laboratory.

-Over the years, he has maintained research collaborations and visiting faculty appointments with those two institutions, as well as the Synchrotron Radiation Center associated with the University of Wisconsin – Madison.
-Dr. Marin maintains a vibrant research agenda, with over 50 peer-reviewed publications.
+Over the years, he has maintained research collaborations and visiting faculty appointments with those two institutions as well as the Synchrotron Radiation Center associated with the University of Wisconsin – Madison.
+Dr. Marin maintains a vibrant research agenda with over 50 peer-reviewed publications.
 As a spectroscopist truly working at the boundary between physics and chemistry, Dr. Marin’s work has ranged from ultrafast photophysics to radiation-induced fast kinetics, radiation- and photo-induced radical chemistry, and vacuum ultraviolet spectroscopy.
 He has served on various committees and in many roles for the American Chemical Society (ACS), both at the local and national level, including Chair of the Chicago Section and member of the National ACS Council.

 A strong supporter of the liberal arts tradition in Catholic higher education, Dr. Marin enjoys exploring the “great questions” that lie at the interface of science, theology, and philosophy.
 To that end, he also serves as Vice President and founder of the Chicago area chapter of the Society of Catholic Scientists.
-In his spare time, Dr. Marin is busy is a semi-professional musician, and serves as musical director, arranger, and bassist for the Nite Hawks jazz combo, the Tim Marin Orchestra, and the Chi-Town Showstoppers R&B/soul band.
+In his spare time, Dr. Marin is busy is a semi-professional musician and serves as musical director, arranger, and bassist for the Nite Hawks jazz combo, the Tim Marin Orchestra, and the Chi-Town Showstoppers R&B/soul band.

 “I am honored to be elected to this role.
 The Lilly Network has been a true friend to TV, generously supporting programs that bring our Catholic and Benedictine mission to life,” said Dr. Marin.
 “Serving on their National Board is a meaningful way for me to give back and to express my gratitude for the remarkable generosity they have shown both to the University and to my own professional journey.”